 Back to Blog

-Pick the thing you are best at and want to get work doing, and focus your reel on that.
 Love character animation?
 Put a bunch of it on your reel.
 Like live action VFX work?
 2D animation?
 3D animation?
-Your reel should feature mostly this type of work you are passionate about making.
+Your reel should feature the type of work you are passionate about making.

 It's ok to be a true generalist, but keep the reel focused on the type or style of work you are best at and enjoy doing the most.
 Here’s a good rule of thumb: Don’t put anything on your reel that you won’t want to be hired to do.